-Lucky me.
+Lucky me on my trek heading out from Palatka.
 Today was another cool (70s) and cloudy day on the trail.
 Not that I don’t love the sun, but sometimes it’s nice to hike in cool, cloudy weather.

 The first part of my hike was along the Palatka-Lake Butler State Trail, a rail-trail.
-As soon as I started I came across a bridge over a creek that was blocked off with a sign saying the bridge was closed because it was too dangerous.
-Luckily I had read Late Start’s trail journal; she said she deemed it safe enough, and a better option than wading through the fairly-deep creek below, or walking along the busy highway that had no shoulder.
+As soon as I started, I came across a bridge over a creek that was blocked off with a sign saying the bridge was closed because it was too dangerous.
+Luckily I had read Late Start’s trail journal.
+She said she deemed it safe enough.
+And definitely a better option than wading through the fairly-deep creek below, or walking along the busy highway that had no shoulder.
 Sure enough, the bridge was plenty sturdy.

 There was a bit of road walking after that along sandy trail, then I was led into the woods for several miles.
 It was very lovely.